apache/nuttx/configs/sama5d3x-ek/README.txt

         That configuration runs out of internal SRAM and, as a result, this configuration needs to be recalibrated.

-      2013-8-31:  SDRAM configuration and RAM test usage are documented, but only partially functional.
-SDRAM is accessible but many regions on the SDRAM fail the RAM test.
-Most likely there is some error in the SDRAM timing configuration.
-I am also seeing occasional crashes involving unexpected interrupts and the UART when running the RAM test.
-Not sure what to make of that yet
+      2013-8-3:  SDRAM configuration and RAM test usage have been verified and are functional.
+I not some issues now; Occassionally, SDRAM is not functional on initial boot.
+Or is initially not functional but improves with accesses.
+Clearly, more work needs to be done.

+        Here is another strange observation:  SDRAM accesses tend to generate occasional spurious interrupts!
+No idea why.

   ostest:
     This configuration directory, performs a simple OS test using